hubymeme22/bacc-to-basic/README.md

 in CSRF... take advantage on opensource code w/env variables... lol), so you can practice for CTFs too!

 Start server by: `node app.js`, view page on: `http://localhost:5050/`

+## Hints for vulnerabilities:
+- Server uses JWT... analyze the cookies
+- Check the Routes!!!